scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 Note, on the positive side, the instructor can use Python and its vast array of libraries to carefully control the difficulty and scope of assignements.
-Even better, since Python is quite easy to learn CITE, we are able to focus on the mathematics and not have the language get in the way.
+Even better, since Python is quite easy to learn [Lut13]_ we are able to focus on the mathematics and not have the language get in the way.